 To answer the growing number of student questions, the Inter-American University of Puerto Rico developed a chatbot that would communicate with students where they predominately spent their time — on the website, and via Facebook Messenger and SMS mobile.
 The university found that it was able to automate responses for 80 percent of the calls, while reducing by half the support staff needed for this task.
 Because their time was freed up from having to handle all the calls, the staff could focus on answering more complex questions and proactively help students meet financial aid deadlines, select courses course selection and get any academic help they might need.

-Chatbots can also be used for technical support, answering some of the routine questions, so the support team can be more available to focus on the more difficult issues.
+Chatbots in higher education can also be used for technical support, answering some of the routine questions, so the support team can be more available to focus on the more difficult issues.

 Enabling consistency and accuracy